microsoft/c9-python-getting-started/README.md

 ## Next steps

-As the goal of this course is to help get you up to speed on Python so you can work through a quick start, the next step after completing the videos is to follow a tutorial!
+Since the goal of this course is to help you get up to speed on Python so you can work through a quick start, the next step after completing the videos is to follow a tutorial!
 Here's a few of our favorites:

 - [Quickstart: Detect faces in an image using the Face REST API and Python](https://docs.microsoft.com/en-us/azure/cognitive-services/face/QuickStarts/Python?WT.mc_id=python-c9-niner)
 - [Quickstart: Analyze a local image using the Computer Vision REST API and Python](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/quickstarts/python-disk?WT.mc_id=python-c9-niner)